Quantum feature-map learning with reduced resource overhead: Method

 where $\theta_m^*$ (and $k_m^*$) denote optimal solutions with value $L_m^*$.
 Since the inner optimization generally has no closed-form solution, it can be solved numerically or by fine sampling with modest classical effort due to its one-dimensional bounded domain.
 The outer optimization, relevant for data-dependent gates only, selects the feature index $k$ corresponding to the lowest inner-optimal value.
 Together with the fixed gate loss evaluations $L_m^*$, the optimal \textit{(i)} gate choice minimizes the loss

-We then append the selected gate $V_{m^*}$ to the current feature-map ansatz $U^{(\ell)}$, recording the feature index $k_m^*$ and extending the parameter vector $\bm{\theta}$ with $\theta_m^*$ when applicable.
+We then append the selected gate $V_{m^*}$ to the current feature-map ansatz $U^{(\ell)}$, record the feature index $k_m^*$ and extend the parameter vector $\bm{\theta}$ with $\theta_m^*$ if applicable.
 This process repeats, adding candidates from the pool until convergence, i.e., until the loss improvement falls below a threshold $\Delta L$.

 To apply Q-FLAIR to a QML method, it must be ensured that appending gate candidates (with a generator $A^2=I$) to the feature-map circuit obeys the form of a measurement expectation value after a state was evolved by this gate as in Eq.~\eqref{eq:analytic_form_rotation_gate}.
 We will provide such verification along with implementation details for the QNN and QSVM in the following two sections.
-Table \ref{tab:param_vs_data_dep} highlights differences in terms of gate types.
+Figure~\ref{tab:param_vs_data_dep} highlights differences in terms of gate types.